-In other words, you can say that the nature of the project is temporary, and it is undertaken to produce a certain output.
+In other words, you can say that the nature of the project is nonpermanent, and it is undertaken to produce a certain output.
 Projects close when the objective is achieved.

 Close Procurement Process

-A procurement is said to be closed when the contract reaches its deadline and it ends, or when the contract is terminated without completing the work.
+Procurement is said to be closed when the contract deadline is reached and ends, or when the contract is terminated.

 A project can have a single procurement contract or multiple contracts.

 The close procurement process will happen only once per procurement contract.
-However, if the project has multiple procurement contracts, the close procurement process will be performed multiple times for each procurement contract.
+However, if the project has multiple procurement contracts, the close procurement process will be performed multiple times because there are many contracts.

 Close Project Process

-The definition clearly tells you that the close project or close phase is performed when the project or phase is finally completed and deliverables are accepted.
+This definition shows that the close project or close phase process is performed when the project or phase is finally completed and deliverables are accepted.

-To complete the close project or close phase process, the close procurement process must have been completed; otherwise, the project closure or the phase closure cannot happen.
-However, this is not the case for a close procurement process where project closure is not required to complete the close procurement process.
+To complete the close project or close phase process, the close procurement process must have been completed; otherwise, the former cannot happen—however, it’s different for the close procurement process where the project does not have to be finished to complete the close procurement process.

 A Real-World Example

-Let’s say you have a project to construct a school building.
+Let’s assume in this scenario you have a project to construct a school building.

-You find that to complete the project efficiently, some work should be performed through the procurement contract, such as:
+You find out that in order to complete the project efficiently, some work should be performed through a procurement contract, work such as: